 Here’s a round-up of our favorite celebrations the whole squad will love.

-Your crew will be the first to post photos from 2018, thanks to the time zone in Sydney, Australia.
-Sydney’s so into ringing in the new year the hashtag #sydNYE is already posted on its celebration countdown page.
+Your crew will be the first to post photos from the new year, thanks to the time zone in Sydney, Australia.
+Sydney’s so into ringing in the holiday the hashtag #sydNYE is already posted on its celebration countdown page.